Walter Lippmann: Private life

-Lippmann was married twice, the first time from 1917 to 1937 to Faye Albertson (*23 March 1893 – 17 March 1975).
-Faye Albertson was the daughter of Ralph Albertson, a pastor of the Congregational Church.
+Lippmann was married twice, the first time from 1917 to 1937 to Faye Albertson (1893–1975).
+Faye was the daughter of Ralph Albertson, a pastor of the Congregational Church.
 He was one of the pioneers of Christian socialism and the social gospel movement in the spirit of George Herron.
 During his studies at Harvard, Walter often visited the Albertsons' estate in West Newbury, Massachusetts, where they had founded a socialist cooperative, the (Cyrus Field) Willard Cooperative Colony.
-Faye Albertson married Jesse Heatley after the divorce in 1940.

 Lippmann was divorced by Faye Albertson to be able to marry Helen Byrne Armstrong in 1938 (died 16 February 1974), daughter of James Byrne.
 She divorced her husband Hamilton Fish Armstrong, the editor of Foreign Affairs.
 He was the only close friend in Lippmann's life.
 The friendship and involvement in Foreign Affairs ended when a hotel in Europe accidentally forwarded Lippmann's love letters to Mr. Armstrong.